Synvya/synvya-client-2/docs/restaurants/client_assistant_instructions.md

 3. **Respond with Modification Response (`kind:9904`)**
    - Accept or decline the modification.
    - Use same NIP-59 wrapping process.
-   - Thread tags should reference the modification request's gift wrap ID.
+   - Thread tags should reference:
+     - Root: unsigned 9901 rumor ID (the original request)
+     - Reply: unsigned 9903 rumor ID (the modification request)

 ---